gladykov/chain.train/README.md

 ## Environments

 Are defined in `config.toml` .
-You can provide arbitrary number and names of the,.
+You can provide arbitrary number and names of them.

 ## Creating schema